-The chances of landing a role in investment banking job are minimal if you don’t have the right skill set, educational background, and connections.
+The chances of landing a role in investment banking jobs are minimal if you don't have the right skill set, educational background, and connections.

 Simply put, a stiff candidate pool means your hopes could come crashing down sooner than later.
 But you can pick up the pieces and search for a related role that will give you valuable industry experience.
 (And don't rule out middle-market and boutique firms if you can't get on with a major investment bank).

-Career counselors at your university can aid in your job search and help you prepare for the interview, but you shouldn’t rely on them to help you get a job.
-In fact, doing so can be a waste of time.
+Career counselors at your university can aid in your job search and help you prepare for the interview, but you shouldn't rely on them to help you get a job.
+Doing so can be a waste of time.
 Why so?

-Well, garnering their assistance to help you submit the perfect application, resume and cover letter \won’t do any good if it doesn’t get read by the hiring manager.
-Remember, these individuals are slammed and receive thousands of applications and inquiries for positions, especially during recruiting season.
+Well, garnering their assistance to help you submit the perfect application, resume, and cover letter can't do any good if it doesn't get read by the hiring manager.
+Remember, these individuals are slammed and receive thousands of applications and inquiries for positions, especially during the recruiting season.